m4r35n357/ODE-Playground/README.md

 Finally, more general resources on automatic differentiation can be found at the following portal: http://www.autodiff.org/ (see specifically the "Applications" and "Tools" sections).

-[NEW] I have recently added an initial implementation of Gottwald & Melbourne's '0-1' test to detect chaos (c only).

 ## Taylor Series ODE Solvers (c/MPFR and Python)

 My primary aim was to be able to solve coupled nonlinear equations and investigate chaotic systems, without relying on "black-box" ODE solvers.